[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 Super: Combination set plus playing pitch.

-Not in the catalogues, but on Pete Whitehead's site, this was the Super set plus the basic accessory outfit that included sets FF, P, Q, R, T, V, Y and probably Set Z (early version).
-(Pete's site shows all these accessories, except the scoreboard.)
+Same as the red box version, this was a Super set plus the basic accessory outfit that included sets FF, P, Q, R, T, V, Y and (judging by this picture) the early red version of Set Z.

 1960's "Green Box" flat editions

-Despite the arrival and success of the OO scale Continental Editions, the flat sets were still offered as a cheaper alternative in the 1960s, and the Combination and Super Set were still on the 1976 price list.
-These final versions of the flat era were re-boxed to match the 1960s continental sets, and also used the plastic goals from these sets.
-The Popular Outfit box changed size again, becoming shallow once more, but with an increased width to allow for the other items (and the paperwork no longer needed to be folded to fit the box).
+Despite the arrival and success of the OO scale Continental Editions, the flat sets were still offered as a cheaper alternative throughout the 1960s, and the Combination and Super Set were still offered on the 1976 price list.
+These final versions of the flat era were re-boxed to match the 1960s continental sets, and again used the plastic goals from those sets.
+The Popular Outfit box changed size again, becoming shallow once more, but with an increased width to allow for the goals, and to save the paperwork having to be folded to fit the box.

 Popular Outfit:

-With cardboard team, goals, balls etc. This budget set has a very small flat box, and featured very cheap all-in-one plastic goals which were too narrow for the ball.
+With cardboard teams, goals, balls etc. This budget set has a very small flat box, and featured very cheap all-in-one plastic goals which were too narrow for the ball.
 Price 10/9

 Combination: